Age needs one voice. Now it has:

 Help the Aged in England.

-To qualify for Carer's Allowance, you must:
+To claim Carer's Allowance, you must:

 Carer’s Allowance can sometimes continue for short periods if you or the person you care for goes into hospital, or if you have a break from caring.